antithetic/consent-love-mono/apps/love-astro/src/content/docs/components/random-background.md

    - Use Astro's `import.meta.glob` to dynamically import all images from the bg directory
    - Filter for supported image formats (WebP, PNG, JPG)
-   - Create a utility function to handle the file loading
+   - Create a utility function to handle the file loading in `src/utils/backgroundLoader.ts`

 2. **Component Updates**

-   - Modify the component to use dynamic imports
+   - Modify `src/components/RandomBackground.astro` to use dynamic imports
    - Add error handling for missing or invalid images
    - Implement a fallback to default images if the directory is empty